 Living in the Bahamas as an expat

-Living in the Bahamas as an expat typically means settling in popular areas like Nassau (especially Cable Beach), Freeport, Lucaya, or West End on Grand Bahama Island.
-These Caribbean islands lie north of Cuba and southeast of Florida, ranking among the wealthiest countries in the region.
+Living in the Bahamas as an expat typically means settling in one of the island's many popular areas, including Nassau (especially Cable Beach), Freeport, Lucaya, and West End on Grand Bahama Island.
+These Caribbean islands lie north of Cuba and southeast of Florida, and the Bahamas ranks among the wealthiest countries in the region.
 With endless leisure options from sailing to snorkelling, it’s no wonder tourism drives about half of the country’s GDP and employs nearly half the population.

 The banking and finance sector makes up about 15 percent of GDP, creating the second-largest job market for expats.
 Most expats secure positions through transfers with international companies, and their employers typically arrange their work permits.
-Many residents come to the Bahamas not for work but to enjoy retirement with family in a tropical setting.
+On the other hand, many residents come to the Bahamas not to work but to enjoy retirement with family in a tropical setting.

-Note that certain areas, particularly in Nassau and Freeport, have higher crime rates, so researching neighbourhoods is essential before settling.
+Note that certain areas, particularly in Nassau and Freeport, have higher crime rates, so researching neighbourhoods is essential before deciding where to settle.

 Cost of living in the Bahamas